ansible/ansible-lint/docs/configuring.rst

 Configuration File
 ------------------

-Ansible-lint supports local configuration via a ``.ansible-lint`` configuration file.
+Ansible-lint supports local configuration via a ``.ansible-lint`` or ``.config/ansible-lint.yml`` configuration files.
 Ansible-lint checks the working directory for the presence of this file and applies any configuration found there.
 The configuration file location can also be overridden via the ``-c path/to/file`` CLI flag.

 When configuration file is not found in current directory, the tool will try to look for one in parent directories but it will not go outside current git